 Getting Around Town: Motor taxis are widely available in most parts of the country.
 Hiring a car and driver for the day costs about $20 - $50, and the ones that I’ve encountered were fun and honest.
 It’s a great way to get around the country if you’re on a time crunch and can split with a few others.
 Uber is available in major cities, and a ride from the city center to the airport only cost about $5.
 Bikes are available for hire in most tourist towns and you can easily find one through your hostel or the rental shops.
 However, fuel in Sri Lanka is expensive and would add to your costs significantly.
 It may sometime make more sense to take a taxi instead.

 Inter-city Traveling: Buses are a very cheap option at just a few dollars for a 6-hour ride, though they are typically packed until it’s standing room only.
 I rarely came across one with air conditioning.
 Tickets are sold on board and busses leave when full.
 The trains are also cheap and convenient, with a second-class cabin ran from $1.5 - $4.
 This is my favorite method of traveling in Sri Lanka!
 However, these also sometimes run out of seats, meaning you may have to stand or sit on the floor.
-This may be fine for some but if you want to make sure to get a seat, book first class tickets in advance.
+This may be fine for some but if you want to make sure to get a seat, book first or second class tickets in advance.

 Things to Do